Banging Toolbox

 Combined, these two make a great general-purpose cleaning solution and a great way to unclog a shower drain without using any tools.

-They are also effective in clearing out drain clogs without resorting to other chemicals because they are non-toxic and will never damage the plastic drain pipes in your home.
+This is effective for clearing out drain clogs without resorting to other chemicals because both vineger and baking soda are non-toxic and won’t damage plastic drain pipes.

 How to remove clogs from the shower drain with vinegar and baking soda?